biomoff/UoA_Metagenomics_Workshop/README.md

 mkdir -p "$OutputDir"/B
 ```

-### Add code to assemble the reads into contigs use Metawrap's Assembly module
+### Add code to assign the contigs to bins using Metawrap's binning module

 We want to run the assembly module individually on each sample, so we will do that by adding the following:
 ```bash